 To date, a significant portion of the wealth management products that we distribute involves real estate-related financial products as their underlying investments.
-For the years ended June 30, 2020, 2021 and 2022, the total transaction value of such wealth management products accounted for 57.2%, 58.2% and 37.9%, respectively, of the total transaction value of all the wealth management products we distributed.
+For the years ended June 30, 2021, 2022 and 2023, the total transaction value of such wealth management products accounted for 58.2%, 37.9% and 28.0%, respectively, of the total transaction value of all the wealth management products we distributed.

 The success of such products depends significantly on conditions in China's real estate industry and more particularly on the volume of new property transactions in China.
-Demand for residential real estate in China has been growing rapidly over the past few years.
-However, volatility in market conditions and fluctuations in housing prices, as well as the demand for residential properties have been affected and will continue to be affected by the economic, social, political and other factors that are outside of our control and we cannot assure you that there will not be an over-supply of residential properties or an economic downturn in the residential property sectors in the cities in the Yangtze River Delta and other cities and regions of China.
+China's residential real estate industry is volatile and fluctuated in recent years in terms of housing transaction volume and prices.
+Fluctuations of China's real estate industry are caused by economic, social, political and other factors outside our control.
+Any prolonged slowdown in China's economy, which leads to a decline or fluctuation in the real estate industry, may materially and adversely affect our business, financial condition and results of operations.
+In addition, we cannot assure you that there will not be an over-supply of residential properties or an economic downturn in the residential property sectors in the cities in the Yangtze River Delta and other cities and regions of China.
 Any such over-supply or economic downturn may result in a slow-down in property sales or downward pressure on property prices regionally or nationwide.
 There have been concerns that the PRC property market has been overheating and may become a property "bubble."
 In response, the PRC government has taken measures to prevent the overheating of the PRC property market.
 Such measures may lead to changes in market conditions, price instability and an imbalance between the supply of and demand for properties in the PRC.